-Finally, in phonological feature geometries like those of Archangeli (1988) or Avery and Rice (1989), organizing nodes with no dependents receive a default interpretation, usually treated as underspecification: one of the daughter nodes is identified as representing the default interpretation of a bare organizing node.
+Finally, in phonological feature geometries like those of Archangeli 1988 or Avery & Rice 1989, organizing nodes with no dependents receive a default interpretation, usually treated as underspecification: one of the daughter nodes is identified as representing the default interpretation of a bare organizing node.
 We make use of this notion in our discussion of the acquisition of pronominal paradigms below.
-In the tree representing our proposed geometry in 6 below, the underlined daughter nodes, Speaker, Minimal and Inanimate/Neuter, represent the default interpretation of an unmarked organizing node.
+In the tree representing our proposed geometry in 6 below, the underlined daughter nodes, Speaker, Minimal, and Inanimate/Neuter, represent the default interpretation of an unmarked organizing node.

-A morphosyntactic feature geometry.
-The geometry which we propose is provided by Universal Grammar is represented in 6.
-In any given language a subset of the possible features will be active - most languages will only use a portion of the features available.
+2. A MORPHOSYNTACTIC FEATURE GEOMETRY.
+The geometry that we propose is provided by Universal Grammar is represented in 6.
+In any given language a subset of the possible features will be active-most languages will only use a portion of the features available.